WALKERS’ WORLD

 Breakfasts usually consist of coffee, juice, brioches or toast, cereal, milk, yoghurt, jam.

-Dinners are usually at the inn.
+Some nights dinners are included - usually where there is little choice of restaurants.
 If you are vegetarian or have special dietary needs you should let us know at the time of booking.
+It is customary in Spain to eat dinner late.
+When you arrive at your hotel ask about the earliest time for dining.

 • How do I get to Sarria to start the 6 day walk?

 If you fly to Santiago it is possible to have a taxi arranged to meet you and take you to Sarria.
 Cost for this is about 200 euros per taxi (about a 90 minute drive).
 There is local bus service departing from the Santiago bus station to Sarria five days a week (one bus per day).
+It is easier to take a train from Madrid.
 There is one direct train a day from Madrid to Sarria.
 Journey time is 6 hours.

 • How do I get to St Jean Pied de Port to start the 33 day walk?